-As the applicant, you must have obtained at least 12 months of full-time, or the equivalent in part-time, skilled work experience in eligible occupations at NOC Skill Type 0, or Skill Level A or B. Full-time work means at least 30 hours of paid work per week.
+As the applicant, you must have obtained at least 12 months of full-time or the equivalent of part-time, skilled work experience in eligible occupations at NOC Skill Type 0 or Skill Level A or B. Full-time work means at least 30 hours of paid work per week.

-Due to what the government is calling an "over representation" of of occupations, there have been cut backs to specific occupations that the Canadian Experience Class category applies to.
+Due to what the government is calling an “over-representation” of occupations, there have been cutbacks to specific occupations that the Canadian Experience Class category applies to.
 At one point, any occupation was viable.
 This is no longer the case.